FriendMyFriend/Friend/README.md

 # Friend
-If you hate homework and you are in 3rd to 12th grade this will do the homework for you. well, it will give you the answers and you will right them down.
+If you hate homework and you are in 3rd to 12th grade this will do the homework for you.
+Well, it will give you the answers and you will right them down.